Alexey-Danilchenko/Kodak-DCS-Tools/Firmwares/README.md

 * Several shutter modes have been added.
 Available via the Shutter Operating Mode option in the main menu.
 The following modes are implemented:
     * __Legacy (645 AF / AFD)__ - compatibility mode.
 It works just like in firmware 3.3.x except for configurable CCD active time.
 This mode works with cameras up to Mamiya 645 AFD II (inclusive).
 It is the only mode that will work with film body like Mamiya 645 AF.
     * __Digital Long Latency__ - the sensor is activated only when the shutter is pressed and remains active for the duration of the exposure.
 Since the sensor activation takes time, this mode exhibits a noticeable delay and blackout when you press the shutter (0.4 seconds approximately - the delay happens in the camera body not in the back).
 This mode corresponds to Phase One Pnn+ backs Long Latency mode and is the only one which supports full set of modes for ProBack on Phase One DF/DF+.
 The battery consumption in this mode is the most optimal - the sensor is only turned on when needed.
     * __Digital Combined__ - the combined mode between Long and Short latencies.
 The sensor is activated when the shutter is half-pressed and remains active for a time set by Soft Press CCD Active Time or until exposing a frame (whichever comes earlier).
 There are no delays in shooting for sensor activation and minimal viewfinder blackout.
-It does not however work in the following modes - Continuous shooting mode (when the camera takes pictures continuously whilst shutter is pressed), timer mode (with the timer mode it will work, provided that the timer is set to be less than Soft Press CCD Active Time).
+It does not however work in the following modes: ~~Continuous shooting mode~~ (fixed and fully working in firmware 3.4.4.M - see above), timer mode (with the timer mode it will work, provided that the timer is set to be less than Soft Press CCD Active Time).
 The battery consumption is somewhat more than in Digital Long Latency mode - exact consumption will depend on usage patterns.
     * __Digital Short Latency__ - the sensor is activated the first time the shutter is pressed and remains active until the camera goes to sleep (in Phase One DF/DF+ this period is configurable in the camera).
-There are no delays in the shooting for sensor activation.
-It exhibits one problem in Continuous shooting mode where (unavoidable I am afraid - Pro Back architecture is too slow for Phase One DF cameras) which results in series of several frames at a time with capture error after that.
+There are no delays in the shooting for sensor activation. ~~It exhibits one problem in Continuous shooting mode where (unavoidable I am afraid - Pro Back architecture is too slow for Phase One DF cameras) which results in series of several frames at a time with capture error after that~~ (fixed and fully working in firmware 3.4.4.M - see above).
 This mode corresponds more or less to Phase One P+ backs Short Latency mode.
 Battery consumption is the largest of all modes.
 * Added support for Bulb mode and correct calculation of shutter speed in Bulb mode
 * Added ability to set metadata for manual lenses (used for EXIF ​​and image info).
 This is available on the main menu as Manual Lens Data option.
 * The focal length is written in EXIF ​​- Adobe ACR/LR will now recognise it correctly.